Who we are

 Michelle Mullen joined ICAS in 1998 as a trainee solicitor and was appointed Executive Director in 2011.

 She has a wealth of regulatory experience after nearly 20 years working within the chartered accountancy profession.
 As the Executive Director, Michelle has responsibility for the various regulatory functions of ICAS, ensuring that ICAS is a leading regulator and that our 20,000 CA Members and 1,000 Firms and Affiliates adhere to the highest professional and technical standards.

 Michelle is a qualified solicitor and has developed particular interests in professional governance, regulatory law and policy and public interest discipline.

-David Wood is Executive Director, Technical Policy, at ICAS - which means he is responsible for all of the Institute's technical activity in the fields of accounting, auditing, company law, tax, etc, including research and various proactive initiatives in these areas.
-He is also responsible for supporting the Institute's practising firms, including the provision of guidance and advice, and the development of relevant products and services.
+David Wood is Executive Director, Policy Leadership, at ICAS - which means he is responsible for the Institute's policy and representational activity in the fields of accounting, auditing, company law, tax, etc, including research and various proactive initiatives in these areas.

 David was born in 1961 and studied at St Catherine's College, Cambridge University, gaining a BA(Hons) in Mathematics in 1983 and an MA(Cantab) in 1986.

 He has been an ICAEW member for 30 years and an ICAS member for 22 years.
 David originally worked for Ernst & Young in England and New Zealand, and joined the ICAS technical team in 1993.
 He was appointed Executive Director in December 2004.